 Two, consider playing time.
 You may be good enough to attend that prestigious school, but if you probably will sit the bench, you might consider going to another school that will give you playing time.
 If the coach is interested in you attending his university on a scholarship, ask him if he feels you will get good playing time.
 If you are fortunate enough to have other options, you don't have to tell him that you are considering going elsewhere if you don't play; it's just that you would like to know what his plan is for you.

 4. Attend college campuses

 As long as you are paying for all expenses, you may attend as many college campuses as you like (See the link to the Guide for College Bound Athletes on left for more info on the limit on paid college visits).
 Check out numerous colleges and universities and find the one that is most interesting to you.

-In all, we at A1 Talent Success!, hope that we have impressed upon you the importance of working to get yourself that scholarship.
+In all, we at A1 Talent Superstars!, hope that we have impressed upon you the importance of working to get yourself that scholarship.
 There are so many scholarships out there and if you have the skill and athleticism to play at the college and university level, you need to apprise yourself of every opportunity to get your college paid for and play at the same time!

 As Talent, your success may vary.
 Success depends on many factors including but not limited to ability, determination, self-discipline, self-confidence, level of sacrifice, education and/or third party help in achieving said goals.
-A1 Talent Success! is in no way guaranteeing that you will achieve the level of success that you desire, but only that Vince will work with and assist you in achieving your desired success goals.
+A1 Talent Superstars! is in no way guaranteeing that you will achieve the level of success that you desire, but only that Vince will work with and assist you in achieving your desired success goals.
 Prices for Talent Services vary depending on how much work is involved in working with Talent.
 Price will be quoted prior to beginning service.